Self-Guided Belief Propagation -- A Homotopy Continuation Method: Self-guided belief propagation (SBP)

 \section{Self-guided belief propagation (SBP)}

-We start by an intuitive justification of the proposed method and subsequently introduce SBP in detail.
+The main aim of SBP is to select an accurate fixed point, i.e., a fixed point that approximates the singleton marginals well, or -- if none are stable -- to approximate an accurate fixed point.
+In this section we present an intuitive justification of the proposed method and subsequently introduce SBP in detail.
 We further present practical considerations and pseudocode of SBP.
-We provide a formal treatment of the properties of SBP in Sec.~\ref{sec:theory}.
+A formal treatment of SBP is presented in Section~\ref{sec:theory}.

-The current understanding of BP is that strong (pairwise) potentials negatively influence BP.
-The overall number of iterations can be reduced by incorporating the potentials slowly~\cite{braunstein2007encoding}.
-However, inspired by the recent observation that strong local potentials increase accuracy and lead to better convergence properties~\cite{knoll2017uai}, we rather aim to only reduce the influence of the pairwise potentials that negatively influence BP.
-It is indeed worth considering whether an accurate fixed point emerges if we start from a simple model with independent random variables and slowly increase the potentials' strength~\cite{ihler_personal}.
-SBP achieves this by homotopy continuation, i.e., it solves the simple problem first and -- by repetitive application of BP, keeps track of the fixed point as the interaction strength is increased by a scaling term.
-We present pseudocode of the algorithm in Sec.~\ref{subsec:sbp:pseudocode}.
+The current understanding of BP is that strong pairwise potentials negatively influence BP in the sense of deteriorating the convergence behavior~\cite{mooij2005properties, knoll2017fixed} and the approximation quality of the marginals~\cite{knoll2017fixed,knoll_accuracy,weller2014understanding} and that incorporating the potentials slowly~\cite{braunstein2007encoding} may reduce the overall number of iterations.
+Inspired by the recent observation that strong local potentials increase accuracy and lead to better convergence properties~\cite{knoll2017uai}, we aim to reduce the influence of the pairwise potentials that negatively influence BP.
+In doing so, we hope that an accurate fixed point emerges if we start from a simple model with independent random variables and slowly increase the potentials' strength.

+SBP starts from a simple model with independent random variables and slowly incorporates the edge potentials' strength.
+More precisely, SBP is a homotopy method that solves the simple problem first and -- by repetitive application of BP -- keeps track of the fixed point as the interaction strength is increased by a scaling term.